-Although our management has determined, and our independent registered public accountant has attested, that internal control over financial reporting was effective as of May 31, 2006, we cannot assure you that we or our independent registered public accountant will not identify a material weakness in our internal controls in the future.
-A material weakness in our internal control over financial reporting would require management and our independent registered public accountant to evaluate our internal controls as ineffective.
+Although our management has determined, and our independent registered public accountant has attested, that internal control over financial reporting was effective as of May 31, 2007, we cannot assure you that we or our independent registered public accountant will not identify a material weakness in our internal control over financial reporting in the future.
+A material weakness in our internal control over financial reporting would require management and our independent registered public accountant to evaluate our internal control over financial reporting as ineffective.
 If our internal control over financial reporting is not considered adequate, we may experience a loss of public confidence, which could have an adverse effect on our business and our stock price.
-Additionally, if our internal controls over financial reporting otherwise fail to comply with the requirements of Sarbanes, our business and stock price could be adversely affected.
+Additionally, if our internal control over financial reporting otherwise fails to comply with the requirements of Sarbanes, our business and stock price could be adversely affected.